majsterklepka/lab1/atmega_prog_adapter_v3/crystal_connector/README.md

 # Quartz crystal module
 electronics workshop

-Hi, my Dear Friends!
+Hi, My Dear Friends!

 Here we have s sub-project for ATmega adapter v3.
 This folder contains project files, including Gerber files.
-All required information is included in the documentation.
+I have included all the necessary information in the documentation.

 Feel free and share this project with your friends!